 What, specifically, is auto accident diminished value?
 Car accident diminished value refers to the difference in your car’s market value from before to after the car accident.
 The market value of your car decreases after a car accident, even if it is restored to perfect condition.
 This is because the vehicle’s history report will now have an accident listed.

 There are a few different types of diminished value Texas:

 Wondering if you can file a diminished value car accident claim in Texas?
 The short answer is yes.
 Texas is a diminished value state.
-Here’s what you need to know about how to qualify and the statute of limitations.
+Here’s what you need to know about how to file a diminished value claim in Texas, how to qualify, and the statute of limitations.